connervieira/Bubble/DOCUMENTATION.md

 3. If the PHP Apache module doesn't automatically get enabled, enable it.
     - Example: `sudo a2enmod php7.4`
 4. Install modules required by Bubble's QR code library.
-    - Example: `sudo apt-get install php7.4-gd`
+    - Example: `sudo apt-get install php-gd`
 5. Restart Apache.
     - Example: `sudo apache2ctl restart`
 6. Copy or download Bubble to the root of your webserver.